Axway/mft-convert/content/en/docs/TransferCFT/c_intro_userinterfaces/web_copilot_ui/CFTSSL/PKICER.md

 ---
 title: "Certificates - PKICER"
 linkTitle: "Certificates - PKICER"
 weight: 220
----This section describes how to:
+--- This section describes how to:

 - Import,
     delete or update a root or intermediate certificate authority in the local